 Positions Kraken is hiring for:

-Supply chain management involves supervising the flow of the transfer of goods and services from the manufacturing point to the receiving client.
+Supply chain management and operations management involves supervising the flow of the transfer of goods and services from the manufacturing point to the receiving client.
 Workflow optimization is extremely important in supply chain management.
-Managers must maintain a strict budget and time frame.
+Operations and Supply Managers must maintain a strict budget and time frame.
 Additionally, managers are in charge of streamlining this process from the business to the client in order to maximize customer satisfaction and profits.

 “Anything that you can conceive of as a supply chain, blockchain can vastly improve its efficiency- it doesn’t matter if its people, numbers, data, money.”